Using Tasmota Devices with Home Assistant and MQTT

 tasmota_discovery

-If we look in more detail at the conf topic for one of the devices we see this:
+If we look in more detail at the config topic for one of the devices we see this:

 tasmota_config_data